I’m sitting down to type out this longer letter to you invite you to join my in-depth, small-group Marketing Mentorship coaching program.

 Having a fuzzy niche is not a disqualifier from this program.
 But it is one of the ongoing, core pieces I’ll be supporting you in contending with.

 This can be renewed at the end if it feels like a good fit on both sides.
 And if you need to step down before that I’d be grateful if you could give me a 30-day heads up so I could find someone to fill the spot.
 If it’s not a fit, it’s not a fit.
-This is a beta-version of the Marketing Mentorship Program, and an introductory price.
-I may raise the price for future rounds of the program.
+As long as you’re in the program, you keep your rate, even if I raise the price for future rounds of the program.

 What’s in it for me?
 Why did I create this program?
 Seven reasons: